DiogoF17/LPOO_18-19/docs/README.md

 > This section is similar to the previous one but should list the features that are not yet implemented.
 Instead of screenshots you should include GUI mock-ups for the planned features.

 ## Design
-### 1. Seperating the Game´s Logic and the Drawing Module
+### 1. Separating the Game´s Logic and the Drawing Module

 #### 1.1 Problem in Context